TashaTJ/pawsome-portraits-v4/README2.md

 - [Multi Device Mock Up Generator](https://techsini.com/multi-mockup/) - to create an image displaying the home page on various devices

 ## Testing
-Please refer here for more information on testing of Pawsome Portraits
+Please refer here for more information on testing of the Pawsome Portraits website.

 <!-- add link and create new doc re testing -->